juei-dev/adsbmonitor/README.md

 *Simple ADS-B monitor UI using dump1090-fa JSONs*

 A ~~very~~ quite simple, quick and dirty UI using Leaftlet and Mapbox for the map and HTML5 Canvas for the Flight Level indicator, FD mock up and Receiver Detailed information (distance/direction circle and altitude graph).
 All run in client browser, no server-side services / APIs included in this project.
+But in order to get e.g. runways/airports working, it's recommended to place this to web server and access it from there.